Ford is taking a seven-motor, 1,400-hp Mustang Mach-E to NASCAR

 The Mustang Mach-E 1400 is based on the upcoming 2021 Mach-E electric SUV and follows the traditional coupe-bodied Mustang Cobra Jet 1400 electric drag-racer revealed earlier this spring and cranks it up even higher, “to demonstrate the performance possibilities of electric propulsion,” according to Ford.

-Ford says that the Mach-E 1400 will debut at NASCAR—well, to shed the smirk, not to the race itself but to a NASCAR race soon.
+Ford says that the Mach-E 1400 will debut at NASCAR—well, to shed the smirk, not to the race itself but to a NASCAR event soon.

 Ford Mustang Mach-E 1400